HSBC World Elite® Mastercard® Review

 When it comes to putting your rewards to use, let's just say you have options.

 HSBC World Elite® Mastercard® earn 3% back (in the form of six points per $1 spent) on eligible travel purchases and 1.5% back (in the form of three points per $1 spent) on all other eligible purchases.
-That's on top of the welcome bonus opportunity of up to 100,000 points and a waiver of the primary cardholder's annual fee for the first year when you apply by Dec.
-28, 2020.
-Earn 20,000 points after making your first purchase and another 80,000 points when you spend $5,000 in the first 180 days of account opening (conditions apply).
+That's on top of the welcome bonus opportunity of 20,000 points, worth $100 in travel rewards.

 Redeeming your rewards for travel provides a ton of flexibility as you simply book your eligible travel via your favorite method – directly with the provider, through a 3rd-party portal (remember you receive 10% off some hotel bookings with Expedia and Agola) or otherwise and then redeem your rewards as a statement credit toward the eligible travel purchase on your HSBC World Elite® Mastercard®.

 You also have the option to transfer your points to a few airline partners (contact customer service for the current list of eligible partners as this information is not available on the HSBC website and is subject to change) or redeem points for merchandise, gift cards or "personal finance options," such as a credit to your HSBC mortgage, a statement credit or directly to an HSBC savings account.

 As we mentioned at the top, the HSBC World Elite® Mastercard® is a Canadian card for Canadian citizens only.